ripple-unmaintained/ripple-lib-java/README.md

   - Some thought still needs to be given to how this will work in different environments, be it single threaded async, or on android.
   - Android example
-    - Using class loader patch to use Bouncy Castle 1.4.9
+    - Using class loader patch to use predexe Bouncy Castle 1.4.9
+      - MUCH faster builds, don't need to dex or merge each time
+      - No need to fork a squishy/boingy castle and maintain two crypto providers
   - CLI example
   - Api client choice of websocket transport